-Available for free, UAD software v7.4.1 is a public beta download for Mac users that allows Pro Tools 11 owners to take advantage of the complete UAD plug-in library.
+Available for free, the latest UAD software is compatible with Pro Tools 12 on Mac OS X and WIndows.
 This release supports the entire UAD-2 product lineup, including all Apollo interfaces, UAD-2 PCIe cards, and UAD-2 Satellite devices.
-(Windows 7 users, fear not — a fully tested and qualified cross-platform release will drop in early 2014.)

-Now, UAD-2 and Apollo users on Mac can enjoy:
+Now, UAD-2 and Apollo users on Mac and Windows can enjoy:

 - Total session and automation compatibility with earlier versions of Pro Tools

 - Access to the complete library of UAD Powered Plug-Ins in AAX 64

 - Seamless interoperability with Apollo series interfaces and Realtime UAD Processing

 - Support for Pro Tools 11/12’s faster-than-realtime (offline) bounce feature

 With this update, we’ve also added the following enhancements for Pro Tools users:

 - AudioSuite processing for file-based workflows, which allows you to process files and selections with UAD plug-ins complete with handles.

 - Multi-mono support, so you can use UAD plug-ins on surround and stereo tracks with full linking and unlinking capability.